ke-coco-li/info201-final-project/README.md

 # info201-final-project
 ## Project Description

+Here is the [link](https://kel28.shinyapps.io/info201-final-project/) to our shinyapp website.

 - What is the dataset we will be working with?

   The datasets our team will be working with come from [Zillow Research](https://www.zillow.com/research/data/).
 Specifically, we'll be analyzing Metro Median Rental Prices by Housing Type, Metro Median Household Income, and the Metro Rent Affordability datasets.
 There are a total of **13** datasets that can be joined together by region id and regionname.
 Zillow provided these datasets and updates them quarterly.